TiDB Cluster Management FAQs

 --log-file during the startup, the log is output to the specified file and executes rotation daily.

-admin show ddl jobsto find the ID of the DDL job you need to kill, and then run
+admin show ddl jobsto find the ID of the DDL job you need to terminate, and then run

 admin cancel ddl jobs 'job_id' [, 'job_id'] ....
 For more details, see the

 The TiDB community is highly active.
-After the 1.0 GA release, the engineers have been keeping optimizing and fixing bugs.
+The engineers have been keeping optimizing features and fixing bugs.
 Therefore, the TiDB version is updated quite fast.
-If you want to keep informed of the latest version, see TiDB Weekly update.
+If you want to keep informed of the latest version, see TiDB Release Timeline.

-It is recommeneded to deploy TiDB using TiUP.
-TiDB has a unified management of the version number after the 1.0 GA release.
-You can view the version number using the following two methods:
+It is recommeneded to deploy TiDB using TiUP or using TiDB Operator.
+TiDB has a unified management of the version number.
+You can view the version number using one of the following methods:

 As your business grows, your database might face the following three bottlenecks:

 Lack of storage resources which means that the disk space is not enough.

 Lack of computing resources such as high CPU occupancy.

 You can scale TiDB as your business grows.